janhenrik/static-webpage-aws-infrastructure/README.md

 # HOW
 * Make sure to change the domain and bucket names inside the code.
-* You also need to have a hosted zone in Route53, and update the code with the zone-id.
+* You also need to have an existing hosted zone in Route53, and update the code with the zone-id.

 And simply run...
 ```bash